-There is a monthly Friday communion service which was particularly popular pre-Covid with an average attendance of 35-40 people.
-This service restarted in March 2023 and is led by the Curate, with plans to have occasional visiting speakers.
-There is now an average attendance of 12.
-The service is always followed by fellowship shared with coffee and cake or biscuits in the Church Room.
+There is a monthly Friday Communion Service taken by the Assistant Priest of the Benefice with an average attendance of 14.
+The service is always followed by fellowship, shared with coffee and cake in the Church Room.

 Finances and Giving